Greginkansas/-openhab-openhab1wiki/Satel-Alarm-Binding.md

 <tr><td>satel:encryption_key</td><td>Key use for encrypting communication between openHAB and ETHM-1 module.
 To disable encrytpion leave it empty.
 See also the note below.</td></tr></table>

 **NOTE:** Encryption requires support for 192 bit AES keys.
 Oracle Java by default supports only 128 bit keys, therefore "[Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files](http://www.oracle.com/technetwork/java/javase/downloads/index.html)" must be installed.
 OpenJDK supports unlimited AES keys by default.
+**NOTE:** As of version 2.03 ETHM-1 Plus firmware the module disconnects after 25 seconds of inactivity.
+Setting `satel:refresh` to value greater than 25000 will cause inability to correctly communicate with the module.

 ## Item Binding